ZYJLiu/solana-fork/docs/src/developing/gaming/interact-with-tokens.md

 ---
-title: Hello World example Solana
+title: How interact with tokens in programs
-description: A tiny game that shows how game can interact with the solana block chain
+description: A tiny game that shows how game can interact with the Solana block chain
 ---

 # How to interact with tokens